-Anxiety is a normal reaction to stress or a stressful situation, and just like humans, dogs too do have anxiety disorders.
+Anxiety is a normal reaction to stress or a stressful situation and just like humans, dogs also have anxiety disorders.
 According to The American Kennel Club, anxiety in dogs affects all breeds.
 In spite of this, certain dog breeds are more likely to have anxiety than others.

 If your dog falls in any of the following categories, there is a chance that he or she will experience anxiety at some point:

 - Bichon fries

 Types Of Dog Anxiety

 Dog anxiety, also known as canine anxiety, comes in various forms.
 This includes the following:

 - Noise anxiety: just like the name suggests noise anxiety may happen when a dog is exposed to unusual sounds or loud noise.

 - Separation anxiety: this type of canine anxiety may happen when a dog is left alone or separated from its owner or guardian.

 - Travel anxiety: when a dog is not accustomed to traveling in a car, he or she may become stressed and consequently experience travel anxiety.

 - Confinement anxiety: this one may be triggered by confinement.